-Nikon D750 versus Panasonic G9
+Nikon D750 vs Panasonic G9

-The Nikon D750 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and November 2017.
+The Nikon D750 and the Panasonic Lumix DC-G9 are two enthusiast cameras that were announced, respectively, in September 2014 and November 2017.
 The D750 is a DSLR, while the G9 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D750) and a Four Thirds (G9) sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Panasonic provides 20.2 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Panasonic provides 20.2 MP.